 Bioanalysis of the drug begins at the preclinical stage, when the drug is being tested for its efficacy, toxicity, and pharmacokinetics (how the body affects the drug).
-During this stage, tests should be performed under Good Laboratory Practice (GLP) requirements in order to protect the integrity of the data.
-Bioanalytical testing for clinical trials is performed under cGMP requirements.

 The development of bioanalytical methods raises some unique challenges.
 Two of these challenges are the low limit of detection (the lowest concentration for which the analyte can be distinguished) and the low limit of quantitation (the lowest concentration for which the analyte concentration can be quantified).
 This challenge is even greater in small animals, where the initial dose is significantly lower.

 Services for you